Generation

 You can execute the generated tests without any additional adjustments to the code.
 However, based on the application you want to test, you can pass your authentication token to Skyramp Tests via an environment variable.

-Set environment variable for authentication (if applicable)
+Set environment variable for authentication

-Ensure proper authentication for test execution.
-To test against an application that does require authentication, pass your token using an environment variable.
-By default, Skyramp expects a Bearer Token but we support additional authentication methods.
+To test against an application that requires authentication, pass your token using our environment variable.
+By default, Skyramp expects a Bearer Token but we support additional authentication methods (Example 3).
 If your API does not require any authentication, you can skip this step and just run the test.

 export SKYRAMP_TEST_TOKEN=$your_auth_token

-Run the test
+Run the Test

 Run the test using Pytest.
-If you don’t have Pytest, install it with pip by running the following command in your terminal:
+If you don’t have Pytest, refer to the Installation Guide for setup instructions:

 python3 -m